 Participants will learn archaeological survey and excavation techniques for the first five weeks of the program.
 For survey, participants will learn site identification, location and mapping using GPS and a total station; artifact identification, collection and processing; soil and plant identification; and artifact analysis and sourcing.
 For excavation, the participants will learn mapping at all levels of the site, feature identification, the principles of stratigraphy and their application to the archaeological record, seriation techniques, artifact identification and typology, and basic laboratory procedures – cleaning, inventorying, and basic analysis.
 Finally, participants will be shown how by combining survey, excavation and lab analysis, a more complete understanding of human society in the past can be achieved.

-Project Location: Rock Art Ranch is a private ranch 25 miles southeast of Winslow that still raises cattle and bison. (http://www.azcentral.com/travel/articles/20121030rock-art-ranch-climb-into-past.html)The ranch contains some of the Southwest’s most spectacular rock art with more than 40 galleries, which have been completely documented, dating from 5000 BC to AD 1400.
-The ranch lies in the high desert at 5100’ elevation, in an area used over the past 7000 years by mobile hunting and gathering groups, early farmers, and later, after A.D.
-500, by ceramic-producing, sedentary farmers representing archaeological cultures of the adjacent Mogollon Rim and Colorado Plateau regions.
+Project Location: Rock Art Ranch is a private ranch 25 miles southeast of Winslow that still raises cattle and bison (http://www.azcentral.com/travel/articles/20121030rock-art-ranch-climb-into-past.html).
+The ranch contains some of the Southwest’s most spectacular rock art with more than 3000 glyphs, which have been completely documented, dating from 5000 BCE to 1400 CE.
+The ranch lies in the high desert at 5100’ elevation, in an area used over the past 13,000 years by mobile hunting and gathering groups, early farmers, and later, after 500 CE, by ceramic-producing, sedentary farmers representing archaeological cultures of the adjacent Mogollon Rim and Colorado Plateau regions.
 No professional archaeological work had been conducted on the ranch or its nearest neighbors, other than documentation of the petroglyphs, until the fieldschool began in 2011.

 Accommodations & Transportation: Students will stay in wood-frame cottages (no electricity) near bathroom facilities having electricity and showers for men and women.
 All housing is near the dining hall, which has electricity, with two bathrooms and a kitchen.
 There is also a small museum on site.
 The project lab for artifact cleaning and analysis is attached to the dining hall.
 Breakfast and dinner will be served in the dining hall and lunch will be eaten in the field.
 At the University of Arizona, participants will be housed in a university dormitory and issued meal cards to be used during their stay.
 Participants will be transported in University of Arizona vehicles to Rock Art Ranch from Tucson at the beginning and end of the fieldwork.